 When you think about wealth management, what comes to mind?
 We define wealth management broadly – investment consulting, advanced planning, and relationship management.
 We have helped clients make decisions about elder care, organize their assets and understand their finances, and hold family meetings to clarify financial positions and structure gifting strategies.
 By incorporating corporate stock, 401k plans, and assets held with other firms, we are able to help clients develop comprehensive asset allocation and cash flow strategies as well as retirement, education, and insurance plans.
 We work directly with clients and their other advisors to develop and monitor a cohesive wealth management approach.

 When you work with the Cutilletta Group, you will be treated with respect, care, confidentiality and our unwavering commitment.

-We are pleased to announce that Patricia G. Cutilletta, Senior Vice President – Wealth Management has, for the seventh time, been named to Barron’s list of Top 100 Women Financial Advisors.
-For details, including methodology and criteria see In the Press.
+We are pleased to announce that Patricia G. Cutilletta has been named to Barron’s annual list of America’s Top 100 Women Financial Advisors for 2014.
+Please see the Press Release for further details.

 It has been a pleasure working with all of our clients over the past several years.
 We appreciate the time and the commitment that each client has made to their own financial well-being.

 See August On the Markets from the Global Investment Committee featuring

 • "Transition Time" The Federal Reserve has continually told investors that they would be very patient and slow to raise short-term interest rates.
 Now, strong employment data has raised the possibility of sooner-than-expected rate hikes, says Mike Wilson, chief investment officer of Morgan Stanley Wealth Management, and markets could continue to be volatile until they have fully recalibrated to an accelerated timetable.